LEO0331/ToyRobot/README.md

 ## Constraints

-The first valid command must be `PLACE` (Assume: discard all commands in the sequence until a valid PLACE command has been executed).
+The first valid command must be `PLACE`.
 After that, any sequence of commands may be issued in any order, including another PLACE command.

 ## Example Input and Output
 ### Example A
 Input:
 ```
 PLACE 0,0,NORTH
 MOVE